Hyperabundant species management

 Why is Parks Canada reducing the deer population in Point Pelee National Park?

-The annual deer reduction is part of the park’s Hyperabundant Deer Management Program, which includes ecosystem monitoring, deer population monitoring, species at risk protection, ongoing research and collaboration, and reducing the white-tailed deer population to sustainable levels based on the park’s goals to achieve ecological integrity, or the health and wholeness of the environment and nature.
+The deer reduction operation is part of the park’s Hyperabundant Deer Management Program, which includes ecosystem monitoring, deer population monitoring, species at risk protection, ongoing research and collaboration, and reducing the white-tailed deer population to sustainable levels based on the park’s goal to achieve ecological integrity, that is, the health and wholeness of the environment and nature.

 Have you seen improvement in the park since the deer reduction activities resumed?

-We can confirm that less damage to the vegetation from deer browsing has been observed in the park since annual deer herd reduction activities resumed in 2015.
+We can confirm that less damage to the vegetation from deer browsing has been observed in the park since annual deer herd reductions resumed in 2015.
 However, significant improvements in vegetation regeneration, especially seedling tree growth, can take a long time.
-As the deer population continues to be higher than what the park can sustain, it is not expected that the impacted native plants and trees in the park including species at risk will show significant improvements until the deer population reaches a level that research and monitoring suggests would promote a healthy, balanced ecosystem at Point Pelee National Park.
+The deer population continues to be higher than what the park can sustain, therefore it is not expected that park vegetation communities will show significant improvements until the population reaches and is maintained at a level of 24 to 32 deer, which past research and monitoring suggests would promote a healthy, balanced ecosystem at Point Pelee National Park.

 How many deer are currently in the park?

-Research and monitoring suggests that a healthy balanced ecosystem at Point Pelee National Park would ideally support 24 to 32 deer.
-The current estimated park population size is 61 to 73 deer, which is at least two times higher than what is sustainable.
+Research and monitoring suggest that a healthy balanced ecosystem in Point Pelee National Park would ideally support 24 to 32 deer.
+Therefore, the current estimated park population size is at least two to three times higher than what is sustainable.

 Where are all the deer in the park?
 Why don’t visitors see them?